-Our executive compensation policies and practices, pursuant to which the compensation set forth in the Summary Compensation Table and the Grants of Plan-Based Awards Table was paid, awarded or earned, are generally described under "Compensation Discussion and Analysis" and in the footnotes to the compensation tables.
-The material terms of our LTIP, pursuant to which LTIP Units are granted, are described below.
+Discussion of Summary Compensation and Grants of Plan-Based Awards Table material terms of our LTIP, pursuant to which LTIP Units are granted, are described below.
 For a description of our severance and change of control agreements with certain of our named executive officers, see "Potential Payments Upon Termination or Change of Control."